Compare two cars

 Verdict

-Renault appears just a bit more reliable, although the difference is truly marginal.
+Smart appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In this case though, it seems that both cars show similar levels of passenger protection all together, so that won't break a tie.
-But one thing that actually could is the performance, with Smart offering somewhat better performance, just enough to call it quicker.
+When it comes to performance, both vehicles provide similar experience, so I wouldn't point any of them out.
 The German car offers somewhat better range.
 At the end, as much as I'd like to give you a winner here, it's simply a pure tie if you ask me.
 Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
 Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser, among thousands of similar, yet so different vehicles.
+Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser, among thousands of similar, yet so different vehicles.

 Check a car by its VIN number